DosImpact/lecture_ts_tutorial_01/ts02/README.md

 - yarn install styled-components
 - yarn install @types/styled-components

-- if you install normal js library, there is no type definition. so plus install @types/<libary name> ( hope someone make typeDef)
+- if you install normal js library, there is no type definition. so additionally install @types/<libary name> ( hope someone make @types/ modules)

 - if somelibray does have @types/, go to tsconfig : "noImplicitAny": true
+- then, you can use that libaray with type freeees~

 # TS classComponents